michaelrhodes/subtle-digest/readme.md

 })
 ```

 This will always work, regardless of the browser, because it automagically runs `subtle-digest/supports` before making any calls to `subtle-digest`.
-The original API is maintained through some a bit of queuing and dynamic function invocation.
+The original API is maintained through a bit of queuing and dynamic function invocation.

 ## Page weight